mily33/notebook/rl-paper-list.md

 3. Racanière, Sébastien, et al. "**Imagination-augmented agents for deep reinforcement learning**."
 Advances in neural information processing systems.
 2017. -> combine model-based and model free

-4. He, Frank S., et al. "Learning to play in a day: Faster deep reinforcement learning by optimality tightening." arXiv preprint arXiv:1611.01606 (2016).
+4. He, Frank S., et al. "**Learning to play in a day: Faster deep reinforcement learning by optimality tightening**." arXiv preprint arXiv:1611.01606 (2016).
+-> combines the strength of deep Q-learning with a constrained optimization approach to tighten optimality and encourage faster reward propagation.

+5.